According to Statista, the tourism industry grows steadily each year.

-- If you have some money, find cheap land in a good location, like 19 and 21 year old brothers Lucas & Travis Boychuk did in 2008 in order to build an action sports resort in 2014.
-Today, Surf Ranch is a 19 condo action sports resort, with restaurant, swimming pool plus island and swim-up bar, and is known as the largest skateboard park in Nicaragua.
+- If you have some money, find cheap land in a good location, like 19 and 21-year-old brothers Lucas & Travis Boychuk did in 2008 in order to build an action sports resort in 2014.
+Today, Surf Ranch is a 19 condo action sports resort, with a restaurant, swimming pool plus island and swim-up bar, and is known as the largest skateboard park in Nicaragua.

 The story of how two young brothers started a resort with limited funds